jinnic/redux-lectures/README.md

 - [ ] Explain what a pure function is
 - [ ] Explain the pattern / technique of message passing
 - [ ] Refactor a component's behavior to use message passing
-- [ ] Install the redux library so it can be used in a project.
+- [ ] Install the redux library so it can be used in a project. `npm install redux`
 - [ ] Create a `store` in redux with some default `state`.
 - [ ] Create a `reducer` to change `state` based on an `action.type`.
 - [ ] Use `dispatch` to send an `action` to the `store` to make changes to `state`.